webb/NIEM.github.io/reference/iepd/index.md

 - url: /reference/iepd/iepd-versions/
 ---

-Information Exchange Package Documenation (IEPD) is a collection of NIEM artifacts.
+Information Exchange Package Documentation (IEPD) is a collection of NIEM artifacts.
 They define and describe the context, content, semantics, and structure of one or more implementable information exchanges.